emilwest/emilwest-web/aboutme.md

 - 2020-currently: Full-time Statistician
 - 2016-2020: Computational linguist at Cerence Inc/Nuance Communications as independent contractor via Appen Ltd, ReadSpeaker.
+- Before this, I've worked quite a lot extra during my studies in a variety of jobs: as a mailman, as a warehouse worker, as a butcher (!) and as a telemarketer.
+These jobs gave my a lot of important lessons on discipline and working hard.

 ## Other